Human–AI interaction: Human-AI friendship

-AI has increasingly taken a part in people's social relationships.
+AI has increasingly played a part in people's social relationships.
 Particularly, young adults use AI as a friend and a source of emotional support.
 The market for AI companion services was 6.93 billion U.S. dollars in 2024 and is expected to reach beyond 31.1 billion U.S. dollars by 2030.
 For example, Replika, the most known social AI companion service in English has over 10 million users.

-People show signs of emotional attachment by maintaining frequent contact with a chat bot like keeping the app with the microphone on open during work, using it as a safe haven by sharing their personal worries and concerns, or as a secure base to explore friendship with other humans while maintaining communication with an AI chat bot.
-Some reported to have used it to replace a social relationship with another human-being.
-People particularly appreciate that AI chat bots are agreeable and do not judge them when they disclose their thoughts and feelings.
-Moreover, research has shown that people tend to find it easier to disclose personal concerns to a virtual chat bot than a human.
-Some users express that they preferred Replika as it is always available and shows interest in what the users have to say which makes them feel safer around an AI chat bot than other people.
+People who use AI as a friend show signs of emotional attachment by maintaining frequent contact with a chatbot like keeping the app with the microphone on open during work, using it as a safe haven by sharing their personal worries and concerns, or using it as a secure base to explore friendship with other humans while maintaining communication with an AI chatbot.
+Some reported having used it to replace a social relationship with another human being.
+People particularly appreciate that AI chatbots are agreeable and do not judge them when they disclose their thoughts and feelings.
+Moreover, research has shown that people tend to find it easier to disclose personal concerns to a virtual chatbot than a human.
+Some users express that they prefer Replika as it is always available and shows interest in what the users have to say which makes them feel safer around an AI chatbot than other people.
+A recent review of studies comparing AI-generated and human-written emotional support described two opposing effects.
+Text produced by large language models was generally rated as more empathic than text written by people, including crowdworkers, physicians and trained crisis-line responders, but the same text was rated lower once recipients believed it came from an AI.
+When given a choice, participants tended to prefer support from a person even after rating the AI-generated text more highly, and even when the human response involved a wait.

-Although AI is capable of providing emotionally supportive responses that promote people to intimately disclose their feelings, there are some limitations in building human-AI social relationships with current AI structure.
-People experience both positive (i.e. human-like characteristics, emotional support, friendship, mitigating loneliness, and improved mental condition) and negative evaluations (i.e. lack of attention to detail, trust, concerns about data security, and creepiness) emotions from interacting with AI.
-There is also a study showing that people did not sense a high relationship quality with an AI chat bot after interacting with it for three weeks because AI models are ultimately designed to collect information; although AI is capable at this point to provide emotional support, ask questions, and serve as a good listener, it does not fully reciprocate the self-disclosure that promote the sense of mutual relationship.
+Although AI is capable of providing emotionally supportive responses that encourage people to intimately disclose their feelings, there are some limitations in building human-AI social relationships with current AI structure.
+People experience both positive evaluations (i.e. human-like characteristics, emotional support, friendship, mitigating loneliness, and improved mental condition) and negative evaluations (i.e. lack of attention to detail, trust, concerns about data security, and creepiness) from interacting with AI.
+There is also a study showing that people did not sense a high relationship quality with an AI chatbot after interacting with it for three weeks because interactions became predictable and less enjoyable; although AI is capable at this point of providing emotional support, asking questions, and serving as a good listener, it does not fully reciprocate the self-disclosure that promotes the sense of mutual relationship.